 Even if they weren’t making your cat meow at the walls, you wouldn’t want pests like mice and rats in your home anyway.

 They’re unsanitary and destructive, getting into your pantry and cabinets to eat your food, then leaving disease-spreading droppings behind.
 And there’s nothing more annoying than trying to fall asleep when a mouse doesn’t stop scurrying around in the wall behind your bed.

 Plus, it’s just straight-up dangerous to have mice and rats in your walls.
 They could easily chew through electrical wiring, starting a fire that could destroy your home.

-And even if they don’t, it’s inevitable that one will eventually die behind your walls, resulting in a putrid stench and an influx of new pests such as flies.
+And even if they don’t, inevitably, one will eventually die behind your walls, resulting in a putrid stench and an influx of new pests such as flies.

 In short: get rid of those rodents!

 If your cat repeatedly meows at a particular spot, there’s a good chance that there’s a mouse or rat nest there.
 Thank him and give him plenty of pets — he’s just taken care of the most challenging part for you.

 You’ll need to cut a small hole in the wall to get inside and place a trap.
 The spot your cat favors is likely a hotspot for the pests, so start there.

 We recommend using humane traps, shaped like tubes with a spring-loaded door that snaps shut when a mouse enters the trap.

 You can load the trap with bread or peanut butter, set it and wait for the snapping noise.
 Once you make a catch, you can relocate the mouse to a new location, such as a park.